 Need Help Finding A PCP?

-If you are looking for a PCP or clinic, start your search here
+If you are looking for a PCP or clinic, start your search here.

-See information on preventive care
+See information on preventive care.

 As kids grow, protection from some childhood vaccines begins to wear off.
 They also become at risk for added diseases.
 Staying up-to-date with recommended vaccines offers the best possible protection against common preventable diseases.

-vaccinating every adolescent against cancers caused by human papillomavirus (HPV) before their 13th birthday.
+The CDC recommends vaccinating every adolescent against cancers caused by human papillomavirus (HPV) before their 13th birthday.
 Because the immune system has a stronger response in younger years, early vaccination can help protect adolescents from HPV - before exposure to the virus occurs.

 For more information on the HPV Vaccine:

 The CDC also recommends that adolescents receive the Meningococcal (MCV) and Tetanus, Diphtheria and

 Pertussis (Tdap) vaccines before their 13th birthday.
 A MCV booster is also recommended for ages 16-18.

 |Human Papillomavirus (HPV) (ages 10-12)